sclyde-ai/obsidian_github/社会科学 social science/金融 finance/投資理論 investment theory/企業金融 corporate finance/財務分析 fundamental analysis/markup.md

-erence between the selling price of a good or service and its marginal cost
+rence between the selling price of a good or service and its marginal cost